-Like everything else that surrounds bitcoin, getting a loan in bitcoin is different than financing in US dollars.
+Like everything else that surrounds bitcoin, getting a loan with this cryptocurrency is different than financing a loan in US dollars.
 Interest rates are often lower, your credit score doesn’t matter and funding comes from individuals, not institutions.
-It’s also much riskier, and investors are often attracted to new business ventures — individuals looking to invest in another cryptocurrency but don’t have the cash or those needing funds to start a cryptocurrency mining operation.
+But it’s also much riskier, and investors are often attracted to new business ventures — individuals looking to invest in another cryptocurrency but don’t have the cash or those needing funds to start a cryptocurrency mining operation.

 In other words, it’s generally not for noobs.

-Transactions are recorded and published on a electronic ledger called a blockchain, which anyone can access.
+Transactions are recorded and published on an electronic ledger called a blockchain, which anyone can access.
 The blockchain relies on several anonymous computers — called miners — to verify the legitimacy of transactions before they join the blockchain to prevent fraud.
 Rather than the blockchain existing on one server, leaving it vulnerable to hackers, it’s distributed to all bitcoin users.

 That’s where most of the similarities end.
 Because bitcoin isn’t affiliated with any central government or banking institution, your typical bitcoin loan will be from other bitcoin users.
 You’ll also need to factor any commission on the current exchange rate into your fees.

 The easiest way to get a bitcoin loan is through a peer-to-peer platform that connects investors with borrowers, usually for a fee.
 To borrow through a bitcoin loan platform, you first need to set up an account and wait for verification.

 Bitcoin lenders don’t rely on the typical ways of judging your creditworthiness, such as your credit score or debt-to-income ratio.
 Instead, platforms give you a trust score — sometimes called a credit score or rating — based on how much they’re able to verify about your identity and financial history.
 To get a high trust score, you might need to submit extensive documentation.

 Once your account is verified, you typically need to select your loan type and submit your application form.
 You can receive loan offers in as little as a few hours and get your funds instantly once you accept.

 Getting a bitcoin loan might be less involved than going to a bank.
 But you still face basic eligibility requirements.
 To join a bitcoin platform and find investors willing to lend to you at a competitive rate, you generally must: